oswanderson/js-insertion-sort-analysis/README.md

 #About the algorithm

-The algorithm passed in half of the tests, but "failed" in other due timeout.
+The algorithm passed on half of the tests, but "failed" on others due timeout.
 Still working on it.